appdev-lessons/project-setup/content.md

 ### Getting started With Codespaces

-To setup a Codespaces environment, all you need to do is follow [these instructions to open and manage your Codespace environment](https://learn.firstdraft.com/lessons/47-codespaces-setup).
+To setup a codespace, all you need to do is follow [these instructions to open and manage your codespace](https://learn.firstdraft.com/lessons/47-codespaces-setup).

 Importantly, whenever you are working on any project, **don't forget to commit and push using our Git workflow so that your work is saved on GitHub**.
 [Follow these instructions for those steps](https://learn.firstdraft.com/lessons/50-git-commit-and-push).